HOMS-OSS/ruperf/CONTRIBUTING.md

 ```

-2. Make sure it is directed to the `dev` branch
+2. Make sure your pull request is directed to the `dev` branch